mesibo/conferencing/README.md

 ### Full Demo - web/live-demo
 This folder contains the source code for the mesibo sample conferencing app hosted at [https://mesibo.com/livedemo](https://mesibo.com/livedemo), This is a fully functional, Zoom Like Video Conferencing app which you can directly integrate into your website.

+### backend
+This folder contains the source code of admin (backend) APIs for the demo.

 ### Features:
 - Group Voice and Video Call with unlimited members
 - Live Streaming
 - Screen Sharing
 - Fine control over all video & audio parameters and user permissions
 - Supports video streaming at various resolutions: Standard, HD, FHD, UHD, and 4K
+- Collaborative Whiteboard
 - Group Chat
 - One-to-One chat
 - Invite Participants